universal-ctags/ctags/docs/man/ctags.1.rst

 	default language mappings for all languages, specify "--langmap=default".

 	Note that file name patterns are tested before file extensions when inferring the language of a file.
-This order of Universal-ctags is different from Exuberant-ctags.
+This order of Universal Ctags is different from Exuberant-ctags.
 See :ref:`ctags-incompatibilities(7) <ctags-incompatibilities(7)>` for the background of this incompatible change.